Asclepias incarnata, Swamp Milkweed, Quart pot

 FS - PS, Hardy to Zone 3, blooms June - August, 4’ x 2’, wet to medium soil conditions, deer resistant.

 Swamp Milkweed is a perfect plant for a rain garden or fairly moist conditions.
 We planted a few of them in our native gardens, which are usually not that wet, but they prospered.
 Best not to plant in conditions that are too dry.
 Last year we started most of them from plugs, and as you can see from the pictures, these first-year plants grew beautifully.
+We have it growing in several different growing conditions and have found it does produce volunteer seedlings in some of the spots but not all.

 A wide variety of pollinators visit for the nectar.
 Due to a unique adaptation, Asclepias also develops pollen into sacs which self-pollinate the plant as well.
 This species of milkweed is extremely sought after by hosts of different species of insects, including the beautiful (and harmless) Great Black and Great Golden Digger Wasps.
 The blooms have a clear vanilla scent.
 These large wasps have proven to be the best pollinators for the sticky pollen that milkweed species produces.